ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 You can launch the game from Steam now.
 For the first few boot-ups, you have to remove window focus from Rocksmith (typically done with Alt+Tab) as soon as the window shows up.
 If it doesn't crash, continue with instructions.

-Rocksmith might not have audio, however, if you don't get a message saying that there's no output device, RS_ASIO and JACK are working fine.
+If there is NO message saying "No output device found, RS_ASIO is working fine.
+If you can hear sound, everything works fine.

-Open qpwgraph or a different JACK patchbay software of your choice.
+If you cannot hear sound, open qpwgraph or a different JACK patchbay software of your choice.
 We want to connect microphones to the inputs of Rocksmith and two outputs to our actual output device.
 Rocksmith will sometimes crash when messing with the patchbay, so this is how you want to go about it:

+1. Ideally do it while the game starts up (logo screens appear).
+The Rocksmit logo is still safe, anything after that is not recommended.
 1. Connect one device to Rocksmith
 1. Window focus to Rocksmith
 1. Go to step one, until you have connected everything